gvrocha/scVI-container/README.md

 ### Create an example report using Rmarkdown

+In the examples/tests in this section, you may be prompted to install Miniconda.
+If that happens, just say no; the examples should still work without it.

 Assuming that the folder containing scVI-container is mounted at /scVI as recommended above, go to R and run

 ```R
 rmarkdown::render("/scVI/scVI-container/code/tensorflow_test.Rmd")
 ```

 You can also generate a report that reproduces the TensorFlow tutorial within an Rmarkdown document using
 ```R